rhdemo/2019-demo4-cluster-setup/README.md

 or Istio if their respective namespaces already exist.
 It will re-apply the knative operator resources, but as long as they haven't changed, OLM shouldn't care.

-### Adding scripts

-Just create a sub directory, add a shell script and resource files and execute them via the Makefile.
-Note that the commands in a `Makefile` have to be indented by tabs.
-Also add a short description to this `README.md`

 ## Deloying Infinispan/Datagrid
 To deploy datagrid to the `datagrid-demo` project: